digicademy/hydra-scraper/README.md

 This scraper is a command-line tool.
 Use `python go.py` to run the script in interactive mode.
 Alternatively, use the configuration options listed below to run the script without interaction.

-- `-download '<value>'`: comma-separated list of requests, possible values:
+- `-download '<string list>'`: comma-separated list of requests, possible values:
   - `lists`: all Hydra-paginated lists (requires `-url`)
   - `list_triples`: all RDF triples in a Hydra API (requires`-url`)
   - `beacon`: beacon file of all resources listed in a Hydra API (requires `-url`)